mluukkai/WebPalvelinohjelmointi2023/english/week6.md

 SELECT "breweries".* FROM "breweries" WHERE "breweries"."active" = ?
 AND (year>2000)
 ```

 ActiveRecord knows to optimize chained method call as one SQL operation.
 The scope also works as a part of a chain.
-Eg. You can find all still active breweries that were founded after 2000 with the following one-liner:
+E.g. You can find all still active breweries that were founded after 2000 with the following one-liner:

 ```ruby
 Brewery.active.where("year > 2000")